louisafful1/Frontend-SecureGate/README.md

 # Frontend-SecureGate
-This is a modern frontend authentication page which combines responsiveness with style, making your login experience very satisfying.
+This is a frontend authentication page which comes with a touch of modern design and responsiveness.
+It comes with a captivating authentication process that's visually appealing and user-friendly to enhance the user login experience online.